-The port mapping controller registers cannot be modified when single-stepping or halting at break points between a valid password write to the PMAPWD register and the expected lock of the port mapping (PMAP) registers.
-This causes the PMAPLOCKED bit to remain set and not clear as expected.
+DescriptionThe port mapping controller registers cannot be modified when single-stepping or halting at break points between a valid password write to the PMAPWD register and the expected operating in free-running mode.

 Note: This erratum only applies to in-system debugging and is not applicable when of code.